Man arrested after driving van into Winz office in Thames

-A man has been arrested after driving a van through the front door of the Work and Income building in Thames.
+A man has been arrested after driving a van through the front door of the Work and Income building in Thames after allegedly making a threat towards staff.

 The office was open at the time but had been placed on lockdown just before the van was driven through, and people in the building had managed to hide in a room at the back, Waikato police Senior Sergeant Kristine Clarke said.